Free Tool

 Does vehicle wrap damage paint?

-No — when applied and removed correctly, vinyl wraps actually protect the original paint from UV rays, minor scratches, and road debris.
-However, wrapping over existing paint damage, rust, or poor-quality repaints can cause issues during removal.
-Always inspect the paint condition before wrapping.
+No. Applied and removed correctly, vinyl wraps protect the original paint from UV rays, minor scratches, and road debris.
+Wrapping over existing paint damage, rust, or poor-quality repaints can cause issues during removal.
+Inspect the paint condition before wrapping.

 How accurate is the Wrap Quotes calculator?

-Our calculator uses real, measured panel dimensions from over 2,900 vehicle makes and models — not generic estimates.
-This means your material calculations and cost projections are based on actual vehicle geometry, giving you consistently accurate quotes that protect your margins.
+The calculator uses measured panel dimensions from 12,000+ vehicle configurations.
+Your material calculations and cost projections are based on real vehicle geometry, not generic estimates, so your quotes stay consistent and your margins stay protected.

 Stop Guessing.
 Start Quoting.

-Wrap Quotes gives you instant, measurement-backed pricing for 2,900+ vehicles.
-Build professional quotes your customers trust — and close more jobs with confidence.
+Wrap Quotes gives you instant, measurement-backed pricing for 12,000+ vehicles.
+Build professional quotes your customers trust and close more jobs.